 In addition to the above, vounteer work parties installed two crossing loops.
 One at Parara and the other at North Taieri.
 The photo below features the re-installation of Parara, the old NZR had removed the original loop after Parara station was closed.
 North Taieri was a new loop, none existed there in NZR days.
 The late Ray Meek a former Otago Central line ganger who was contracted to supervise the OETT's track gang on a part time basis was heard to say during the installation of the Parara loop: "I've been here too long.
 I pulled the loop out and now I am putting it back in again!"

 There was a proposal to reinstate the crossing siding at Flat Stream.
 Unfortunately the Company when it took over did not proceed with this, as it would save a lot of train delays on " Cruise Ship Train" days, allowing those trains to cross the scheduled morning TGL at Flat Stream rather than Pukerangi.

 Today at the time of writing this, volunteers work on Cruise Ship trains and the odd excursion train.
 Their work is vital to the Company and OETT volunteers are much valued by the Company.
-If you wish to become a volunteer, like interacting with people and would like to be a part of the OETT please goto the Membership section of this website.
+If you wish to become a volunteer, like interacting with people and would like to be a part of the OETT's team of volunteers check out the links below.
 Applications from people who don’t wish to be volunteers are equally welcome.
 All members of the OETT are entitled to discounted fares on all Dunedin Railway services upon presentation of a membership card.